Ap Psychology Theories Of Emotion

 1. The James-Lange Theory: Feeling the Body First

 The James-Lange theory, proposed by William James and Carl Lange independently, suggests that emotions are a direct result of physiological responses to stimuli.
 The sequence unfolds like this: We encounter a stimulus (e.g., a bear), our body reacts physiologically (increased heart rate, sweating), and then we interpret these physiological changes as an emotion (fear).
-In essence, "We feel afraid because we run."
+In essence, "We feel afraid because we run.

 Weaknesses: The theory struggles to explain the subtle differences between emotions that often have very similar physiological responses (e.g., fear and anger).
-Furthermore, physiological responses are often slower than the experience of emotion, suggesting that physiological changes alone cannot fully account for the speed of emotional responses.
+What's more, physiological responses are often slower than the experience of emotion, suggesting that physiological changes alone cannot fully account for the speed of emotional responses.
 Severing the connection between physiological feedback and the brain (e.g., through spinal cord injuries) doesn't always eliminate emotional experience, which further challenges the theory.

 2. The Cannon-Bard Theory: Simultaneous Experience